dwyl/image-classifier/README.md

 }
 ```

-This response is received in a handle_info callback where : we simply update the socket state with the result and update the booleans used for our UI (the spinner, the button availability, reset of the task once done).
+This response is received in a `handle_info` callback where we simply update the socket state with the result and update the booleans used for our UI (the spinner, the button availability, reset of the task once done).

 ```elixir
 def handle_info({ref, %{chunks: [%{text: text}]} = _result}, %{assigns: assigns} = socket)